 This product needs to dry thoroughly before recoating.
 At least two days.
-Should you wish to recoat this product once it dries, let the paint dry for at least two days, then wetsand with 1000 grit.
-Now you can use our regular clear/paint over this.
+Should you wish to recoat this product once it dries, let the paint dry for at least two days, wetsand with 1000 grit and then polish.

 Lightening/Darkening the Paint when Spraying Clearcoat

 By adjusting the distance you spray from the surface, you can make the clearcoat lighten or darken the paint.
 To lighten the paint, hold the spray can farther away.
 Holding the can closer will darken the paint.
 This will take a bit of practice and does not always work with some paint colors.
 Practice spraying OFF your car first to see how the technique works.

 The application of rubbing compound (cutting creme) creates the deep gloss in the clearcoat so don't skip this step!

-Let the clearcoat dry for at least three days before using the rubbing compound.
+Let the clearcoat dry for at least three days before using the rubbing compound (cutting creme).
 Do not use a heavy duty rubbing compound (cutting creme) as it will dull the surface.
-Also, do not use polishing compound as this is not the same as rubbing compound.
-Use a medium duty rubbing compound like we sell on our site.
+Also, do not use polishing compound as this is not the same as rubbing compound (cutting creme).
+Use a medium duty rubbing compound (cutting creme) like we sell on our site.

 Use a clean, very soft cloth like an old tee shirt (for example DO NOT USE PAPER PRODUCTS as the wood fibers will scratch the paint!).
 Place a small quantity of rubbing compound (cutting creme) on the vehicle and use circular strokes and apply even pressure to the vehicle.
-It's almost like waxing a vehicle except the rubbing compound is like an extremely fine liquid sandpaper.
+It's almost like waxing a vehicle except the rubbing compound (cutting creme) is like an extremely fine liquid sandpaper.
 Buff with a clean cloth to a high gloss.
 (You may want to spray some paint and clearcoat on a smooth surface and practice to get the feel of it.)
 Sometimes lots of pressure is required to make the clearcoat shine.
 The rubbing compound (cutting creme) can also be applied by machine, but careful, it's very easy to burn the finish!
 You can get the same results by hand, it will just take a bit longer.

 Poor or no shine